Performing arts: International activities

 - the date/period of the project’s period of expenses must be clearly stated

 You must attach the following:

-- Budget and a specification of goals/activities (use this template)
+- Budget and a specification of goals/activities (use this template in excel)

 - Participants’ CVs (max. one page per person)